| Living on a budget and controlling your finances may seem

 questions, take advantage of Squared Away's unlimited communication

+monthly online consulting for $60.
 Step 4-The Record.
 You must record purchases

 just like you do with checks, ATM withdrawals, or deposits.